-There are three styles of resumes used today: combination, functional and chronological.
+There are three styles of resumes in use today: combination, functional and chronological.
 Each style has its strengths and weaknesses.
-The functional resume is most effective for individuals that want to emphasize what they know and not where they've worked in the past.
+The functional resume is most effective for individuals that want to emphasize what they know, and not where they've worked in the past.

 Because a resume is like an advertisement, job seekers want to use a format that best highlights their job skills, and accomplishments.
 Each format has a distinct set of advantages and disadvantages, and choosing the right resume depends on two critical factors:

 This format emphasizes what the writer knows and what they've accomplished, rather than where they've worked.
 This allows the reader to see all of the skills, accomplishments, and qualifications of the job applicant presented in a logical fashion.

 Immediately below is a complete listing of each section appearing in a functional resume.
 As each of the sections is reviewed, it will be clear this format does not include a listing of prior work history.
 At the end of this article, there are links to a sample document that can be downloaded for free.